StackMCP

 }

 No API keys required.
-The server communicates with the local Docker daemon.
+Communicates with the local Docker daemon.

 Context7 MCP -- Spring Docs That Match Your Version

-Two tools: one to resolve a library name to a Context7 identifier, and one to query that library's documentation with a specific question.
+Two tools: resolve a library name to a Context7 identifier, then query that library's documentation.
 Context7 indexes Spring Boot, Spring Security, Spring Data JPA, Spring Cloud, and hundreds of other Java libraries.
+The Spring Boot 2.x to 3.x migration changed package namespaces (javax to jakarta), deprecated configuration properties, and restructured security entirely -- Context7 keeps your assistant current.

 Configuration